HELP US CAMPAIGN TODAY FOR A BETTER TOMORROW!

 -Stand up against administrative bloat and unnecessary expansion.

-I'm not a career politician, I'm your neighbor who believes the government should serve the residents, not grow at their expense.
-Together, we can restore fiscal discipline and make Flagler County better again!
+I'm not a politician, an attorney, or realtor.
+I'm your neighbor who believes the government should serve the residents, not grow at our expense.
+We can restore fiscal discipline and

 Sign up to receive updates from the candidate on the trail!